skywardmc/additive/docs/index.md

 Thank you amazing **modders** for developing the other mods in this pack - it helps quite a lot.

 And thank **you** for choosing Additive - enjoy the modpack.
-Join my [modpack Discord](https://discord.gg/36Tv44cYte) for help and stuff.
+Join my [modpack Discord](https://discord.gg/36Tv44cYte) for announcements, support, and chatting.

 <script src="https://giscus.app/client.js"
         data-repo="intergrav/additive"